chrismgeorge/CPPN-Animation-Creator/README.md

 ## make_many_models
 This is called from the command line with `python3.6 make_many_models.py`.
 When you want to modify what models are created simply edit these variables within the code itself.
+* If you call the same code again, any models that have the same name will be overwritten :(.
 ```
 # Variables for different images
 x_dim = 1440